-Sharpnose Sevegill Shark
+Sharpnose Sevegill Shark(Heptranchias Perlo)

 These sharks dwell in the deepest portion of the ocean it can go as 1200m low.
 These sharks are mainly found in the western Indian oceans and are seen very rarely as they reside in the lowest part of the ocean.
 They have an appearance like a blade.

-It is also called Ginglymostoma cirratum.
+Also popular as the Ginglymostoma cirratum.
 They make sucking sounds while hunting for their prey in the sand.
 This shark can grow up to the length of 4.5 meters and weigh 150 kilograms.
 The average lifespan of these sharks is between 25 to 35 years.

-This shark gets very large in size mainly found in extremely cold temperature water.
+As it is very large in size mainly found in extremely cold temperature water.
 Despite being huge in size the growth rate of this shark is very slow it grows 1 cm per year.
 The speed at which these sharks move is also very slow, but they prefer fast-moving fish for their hunting time.

-- Bahamas Saw shark(Pristiophorous Schroederi)Famous as American Sawshark.
-This shark lives in the Atlantic Ocean.
+- Bahamas Saw shark(Pristiophorous Schroederi)Famous as American Sawshark, this shark lives in the Atlantic Ocean.
 They have a unique snout that is longer, flattened, and tapered.
 This shark species have many serrated teeth on both sides of their snout.
 They have 13 or in some 14 sets of teeth on each side of their snout.
 Bahamas sawshark can grow up to 80cm long.